 - How can you start on-the-job training?

-Simply put, on-the-job training is a way for employees to learn a job by observing and performing everyday job tasks.
-Most participants are new hires into a job role; however, this method can also be used as part of internal job rotation or a professional internship program.
+On-the-job training is a way for employees to learn work-related processes by observing and performing job tasks.
+OJT focuses on integrating employees into their everyday working environment.
+Most participants are new hires in a job role; however, this method can also be used as part of internal job rotation or a professional internship program.

 During OJT, a newcomer to a job role is paired with an experienced team member or leader.
 The trainee typically accompanies their coworker or mentor to observe the tasks accomplished during a typical workday.
 After a period of observation and explanation, the trainee is allowed to perform a specific job or task they have observed.

-On-the-job training can be either structured or unstructured.
+On-the-job training is used in various industries and can be either structured or unstructured.

-- Unstructured OJT usually has no set training agenda.
-The new hire observes or works alongside an experienced co-worker.
-The co-worker, acting as a trainer, selects the job tasks and activities they want the trainee to learn.
+It usually has no set training agenda.
+The new hire observes or works alongside an experienced coworker.
+The coworker, acting as a trainer, selects the job tasks and activities they want the trainee to learn.
 It works best for limited job positions in a company that requires trainees to perform well-defined tasks in a consistent manner.
-For example, if you hire a receptionist for your medical clinic, you need to consistently teach them how to fill in the contract form, count cash, and work with scheduling software.
+For example, if you hire a receptionist for your medical clinic, you need to teach them how to fill in the contract form, count cash, and work with scheduling software.
+Or, if you hire a machinery maintenance worker, you need to explain how to perform basic diagnostic tests, check the machine’s performance, and test damaged machine parts to determine whether major repairs are necessary.

-- Structured OJT is designed and delivered in a well-defined, methodical manner.
-It usually includes a clear training agenda with tasks and a timeline for completion.
-Each co-worker completes the same training agenda and activities for a given job role.
-For example, you can create a separate learning program for the whole call center staff or a sales team.
+This is designed and delivered in a well-defined, methodical manner.
+It usually includes a clear training agenda with tasks, instructions, and a timeline for completion.
+Each coworker completes the same training agenda and activities for a given job role.
+For example, you can create a separate learning program for the entire call center staff, a sales team, or all highway construction workers.